mdn/content/files/en-us/web/accessibility/aria/attributes/aria-hidden/index.md

   - Reference
 ---

-The `aria-hidden` state indicates whether the element is exposed to an accessibility <abbr title="application programming interface">API</abbr>.
+The `aria-hidden` state indicates whether the element is exposed to an accessibility API.

 ## Description